 High humidity levels in the crawl space are also bad for your foundation because it causes the foundation walls and floor to crack.
 Also, moisture causes wooden beams and joists to rot.
 This weakens the structure of the area below the home, making it ineffective in supporting your entire home.
 Waterproofing stops moisture from getting into this space and causing structural problems.

 High moisture levels will cause dampness, which can trigger mold growth and attract pests such as rats and mice to your crawl space.
 Sooner or later, they will multiply and make their way into your living space.
 When they do, you can be sure they will contaminate your food, water, and floor, including the walls.
 Don’t forget both pose health risks.
-If you don’t want to expose your loved ones to vermin and mold, waterproof the crawl space.
+If you want to reduce the chances of exposing your loved ones to vermin and mold, waterproof the crawl space.

 Enhance the value of the home